Forage fish: Ocean food webs

 The second trophic level (primary consumers) is occupied by zooplankton which feed off the phytoplankton.
 Together with the phytoplankton, they form the base of the food pyramid that supports most of the world's great fishing grounds.
 Zooplankton are tiny animals found with the phytoplankton in oceanic surface waters, and include tiny crustaceans, and fish larvae and fry (recently hatched fish).
 Most zooplankton are filter feeders, and they use appendages to strain the phytoplankton in the water.
 Some larger zooplankton also feed on smaller zooplankton.
-Some zooplankton can jump about a bit to avoid predators, but they can't really swim.
+Some zooplankton can jump about a bit to avoid predators, but they cannot really swim.
 Like phytoplankton, they float with the currents, tides and winds instead.
 Zooplanktons can reproduce rapidly, their populations can increase up to thirty percent a day under favourable conditions.
 Many live short and productive lives and reach maturity quickly.

 Particularly important groups of zooplankton are the copepods and krill.
 These are not shown in the images above, but are discussed in more detail later.
 Copepods are a group of small crustaceans found in ocean and freshwater habitats.
 They are the biggest source of protein in the sea, and are important prey for forage fish.
 Krill constitute the next biggest source of protein.
 Krill are particularly large predator zooplankton which feed on smaller zooplankton.
 This means they really belong to the third trophic level, secondary consumers, along with the forage fish.

 Together, phytoplankton and zooplankton make up most of the plankton in the sea.
 Plankton is the term applied to any small drifting organisms that float in the sea (Greek planktos = wanderer or drifter).
 By definition, organisms classified as plankton are unable to swim against ocean currents; they cannot resist the ambient current and control their position.
 In ocean environments, the first two trophic levels are occupied mainly by plankton.
 Plankton are divided into producers and consumers.
 The producers are the phytoplankton (Greek phyton = plant) and the consumers, who eat the phytoplankton, are the zooplankton (Greek zoon = animal).